ExpressGradient/Vanilla-Charger/README.md

-# PowerJS
+# Vanilla-Charger
 A radical approach to develop Stateful Frontends using VanillaJS *WIP*

 ## How??
-PowerJS contains something called Helper Functions, these functions supercharge your VanillaJS to a Stateful Frontend.
+Vanilla-Charger contains something called Helper Functions, these functions supercharge your VanillaJS to a Stateful Frontend.
 Also, these functions are fully hackable.
 You can tweak according to your usage or make your own functions and push to the lib for others to use it.
-This makes PowerJS boilerplate less and gives you full power over what you write.
+This makes Vanilla-Charger boilerplate less and gives you full power over what you write.

 ## TODO
 1. Make it more component driven and user-friendly to write.